seankross/scarlet_tape/README.md

 # Scarlet Tape

-A Google Chro❌e extension when it's that ti❌e of the year and you're facing off against the tea❌ up North.
-Turns the letter that follows "L" into a red "X" e❌oji on all web pages.
+A Google Chro❌e extension for when it's that ti❌e of the year and you're facing off against the tea❌ up North.
+Turns the letter that follows "L" in the alphabet into a red "X" e❌oji on all web pages.

 ## Installation